Jarvis-Nicholas/333-Final-Project/README.md

         * Provides the username and token needed to log in
         * It is best practice to make these "secret" variables.
 Othwerise, anyone can see the login information
     * "Build and push to Docker Hub"
-        * Takes the Dockerfile within the application and pushes it to the Docker Hub respository
+        * Takes the Dockerfile within the application and pushes its corresponding image to the Docker Hub respository
         * The name of the repository is provided by "tags"
 #### Docker Hub Terminal Commands
 * Pull